Tofubazooka/Datamining/assignemnt 4 completed.md

-# Data Mining Assignment – Frequent Itemset Analysis

-This assignment analyzes a small market basket dataset to identify frequent itemsets and evaluate a given association rule.

-## Dataset Used
 File: `transactions_data[1].txt`
 Each line represents a transaction containing items bought together.

----

 ## Question 1
 **Which itemset has the highest frequency for frequent 1-itemset?**